-Tenure of dwelling houses is classified into the following five categories:
+Tenure of dwelling houses is classified into the

+following five categories:

-Owned house - Refers to a dwelling house including an apartment owned by a household living in it.
+Owned house ...
+Refers to a dwelling house including an apartment owned by a household living in it.
 The owned house includes a house which has not yet been registered, or a house which was purchased in installments which has not yet been paid up.

-Publicly owned - Refers to a rented house or apartment managed by prefectural or municipal governments, Japan Housing Corporation, Public Corporation for Housing Supply, Housing Association, etc., excluding an issued house.
+Publicly owned ...
+Refers to a rented house or apartment managed by municipal governments, Ryukyu Land and Housing Corporation, excluding an issued house.

-Privately owned - Refers to a house rented by the household living in it, other than rented house or apartment which is publicly owned.
+Privately owned ...
+Refers to a house rented by the household living in it, other than rented house or apartment which is publicly owned.

-Issued house - Refers to a dwelling house owned by a company, private organization or the government and issued to the employee and his household for the convenience of his service or as a partial payment of his wages.
+Issued house ...
+Refers to a dwelling house owned by a company, private organization or the government and issued to the employee and his household for the convenience of his service or as a partial payment of his wages.
 It makes no difference whether the rent is actually paid or not.